LOOPmetrics/loopmetrics-browser/README.md

 ### loopmetrics.init(config)

-loopmetrics.init takes a config object with the following properties.
+Calling lopmetrics.init is required before tracking any events.
+This method takes a config object with the following properties.

 ```ts
 const config = {